gem/oq-engine/doc/scenario-from-shakemap.md

 In this example there are only vulnerability functions for the loss type `structural`, but there could be more, and even fragility functions.

+It is essential that you have the right risk functions.
+The ShakeMaps contains data for the intensity measure types PGA, SA(0.3), SA(1.0) and SA(3.0).
+If your vulnerability functions involves an intensity measure type which is not in the ShakeMap (for instance SA(0.6)) you will get an error and it will be impossible to perform the analysis.

 The hazard has to be prepared only once.

 Let's suppose that the calculation ID of this hazard calculation is 1000.